Remo1x/OSCP-Journey/README.md

 # OSCP-Journey
 This Repository Will Be My Guide And Your Guide To Be An Offensive Security Certified Professional

-All We Have To Is Just Try Harder One More Time :)
+Our Greatest Weakness Lies In Giving Up.
+The Most Certain Way To Succeed Is Always To Try Just One More Time.

+Always Remember Offensive Security Experts Once Said You Must Try Harder.